How to Create an SEO Workflow for Content Success

 The basic principles of SEO never change:

-• You still need a good technical SEO foundation.
+• You still need to have a good technical SEO foundation

-Having the relevant SEO workflows in place for content, technical SEO, link building and the other important areas of SEO will help you keep focussed on the task at hand, ranking your website and earning more revenue.
+Having the relevant SEO workflows in place will help keep you focused on the task at hand.
+That task is ranking your website and earning more revenue.

-Unfortunately, this is one scenario where I am going to have to give you the “typical SEO” answer to this question… It depends.
+Unfortunately, I am going to have to give the typical “SEO answer” to this question…

-When we think of SEO strategies, we have the following tasks which are performed on a regular basis:
+SEO strategies include the following tasks, performed on a regular basis:

-• Execution of different tactics within the overall campaign.
+• Execution of different tactics within your campaigns

 What are the benefits of using an SEO workflow?